Eya-khalfallah/Cozy/README.md

 # Cozy - Cosmetic Products Website

 Cozy is an engaging cosmetic products website that allows users to explore, filter, and discover a variety of beauty products.
 The website offers a smooth browsing experience with features like product filtering, account creation, and regular updates on new arrivals and promotions.
-Built with PHP, JavaScript, and CSS, Cozy combines a modern design with user-focused functionality.
+Built with PHP, HTML, JavaScript, and CSS, Cozy combines a modern design with user-focused functionality.

 ## Features